CBB752Spring2016/CBB752Spring2016.github.io/Sequence.md

 X_i and X_j represent the counts for both the feature of interest, and the overall sample (1).
 L_i and L_j represent the effective lengths for both the feature of interest, and the overall sample (1).

+> Your comparison of FPKM and TPM can be better conducted with the addition of FPKM's formular side by side with TPM formula.

 Below we propose two tools that allow the calculation of TPM from given SAM and GTF files in both Python and R.